 Goodwill is what drives a company's value above the fair market value of its assets.
 The fair market value of tangible assets provides a base by which a company may be valued.
 How those assets are utilized to generate cash flow accruing to the equity holders is what generates goodwill.
-Goodwill can be thought of as return that exceeds the opportunity costs associated with the assets.
+Goodwill can be thought of as return in excess of the opportunity costs associated with the assets.

-Methods to Increase Goodwill
+Ways to Increase Goodwill

 - Over time, good business practices promote recurring business.
 Recurring business is what generates goodwill.
 Customers come to rely on the business to be fair in its dealings and its ability to provide a quality product or service.
-As customers' comfort level in dealing with a business increase, the perceived risk of doing business with a company lessens and the risk of a valued customer switching to a competitor is reduced, promoting the value of the company's name. - There is a direct relationship between a company's value and the number of customers it serves.
+As your customers' comfort level in dealing with your business increases the perceived risk of doing business with your company lessens and the risk of switching to competitor increases, promoting the value of your company's name. - ◆ There is a direct relationship between a company's value and the number of customers it serves.
 A large customer base diversifies the risk of losing business among many, lessening the risk of investing in the company.
 The loss of one customer among many customers will not have as drastic of an effect on the ongoing success of the company.
-As the customer list grows, the company has ever-increasing control over pricing and margins, increasing the value of the company. - Companies that are in a high growth phase have enormous cash flow requirements to support increasing working and fixed capital needs.
+As the customer list grows, the company has ever increasing control over pricing and margins, increasing the value of the company. - ◆ Companies that are in a high growth phase have enormous cash flow requirements to support increasing working and fixed capital needs.
 A company can grow only as fast as its internal returns and its ability to borrow will allow.
 A balance needs to be struck between internal and external sources of financing.
 If a company does not borrow enough, it will not adequately seize its profit opportunities.
 If a company borrows too much, it risks not being able to meet its periodic debt service requirements.
-It is necessary to carefully monitor the company's liquidity ratios (current and quick ratios, accounts receivable turnover, inventory turnover, etc.), its leverage ratios (debt to equity, debt to assets), its coverage ratios (times interest earned), and its operating ratios (fixed asset turnover) to assure its ongoing success. - Having a stable management team and skilled technicians who will remain with the company when sold can ensure the buyer that the business will continue as usual, customer relationships will be maintained, the reputation of the company will remain intact, the rank and file employees will remain in place, vendors and lenders will feel secure, the company will continue to grow, and the projected future cash flows are attainable.
-Identifying key employees and implementing a retention plan to assure they remain with the company is often crucial in maximizing a business's value to a potential purchaser.
+It is necessary to carefully monitor the company's liquidity ratios (Current and Quick Ratios, Accounts Receivable Turnover, Inventory Turnover, etc.), its leverage ratios (Debt to Equity, Debt to Assets), its coverage ratios (Times Interest Earned), and its operating ratios (Fixed Asset Turnover) to assure its ongoing success.

+◆ Secure a stable and motivated management team and skilled technicians with the company.
+Having a stable management team and skilled technicians that will remain with the company when sold can ensure the buyer that the business will continue as usual, customer relationships will be maintained, the reputation of the company will remain intact, the rank and file employees will remain in place, vendors and lenders will feel secure, the company will continue to grow and the projected future cash flows are attainable.
+When the timing is right, consider identifying key employees and implementing a retention plan to assure they remain with the company.